microsoft/rushjs.io-website/pages/configs/rush_json.md

    *
    * The Rush developers recommend a "category folder" model, where buildable project folders
    * must always be exactly two levels below the repo root.
 The parent folder acts as the category.
-   * This provides a basic facility for grouping related projects (e.g. "apps", "libaries",
+   * This provides a basic facility for grouping related projects (e.g. "apps", "libraries",
    * "tools", "prototypes") while still encouraging teams to organize their projects into
    * a unified taxonomy.
 Limiting to 2 levels seems very restrictive at first, but if you have
    * 20 categories and 20 projects in each category, this scheme can easily accommodate hundreds